Backpacking Cape Town is one of the best decisions I have made in my entire life. And this is not an exaggeration.

 HOW TO GET AROUND CAPE TOWN

-- Uber is another way of travelling in Cape Town.
+Uber is another way of traveling in Cape Town.
 It is cheap and efficient.
 On average, I was paying between ZAR25-40 (US$2-3.5) for short rides and paid up to ZAR120 ($10) for long rides (e.g. Blouberg to CBD which is over 8km in distance)

 THINGS TO DO IN CAPE TOWN